nhuneke/nathanhuneke/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+</br ></br >

-Nathan Huneke is an NIHR Academic Clinical Lecturer at the University Department of Psychiatry, University of Southampton, UK.
-He is interested in the mechanisms that cause anxiety and affective disorders, which he explores through research with experimental models of anxiety and neuroimaging of emotional processing.
-He is also interested in understanding the mechanisms of the placebo and nocebo responses in mental disorders.
+I am an NIHR Academic Clinical Lecturer at the University of Southampton, UK.

+I am interested in the mechanisms that cause anxiety and affective disorders, which I explore through research with experimental models of anxiety and neuroimaging of emotional processing.

+I am also interested in understanding the mechanisms of the placebo and nocebo responses in mental disorders.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.